How many interesting and trivia facts about Sardinia do you know?

 There actually is only one natural lake in Sardinia – Lago di Baratz, in the Nurra region near Sassari.
 All other lakes on the island are artificial lakes.

-The larges one is Lake Omodeo, which was created in 1924 with the construction of a dam on the Tirso river and is the 9th largest lake in Italy, measuring 29 km² (11 square miles).
+The larges one is Lake Omodeo, which was created in 1924 with the construction of a dam on the Tirso river.
+It is the 9th largest lake in Italy, measuring 29 km² (11 square miles).

 Other lakes are the beautiful Gusana Lake and Mulargia Lake.